The strategy

 The plan is to launch 40 campaigns in uncontested districts, 20 red and 20 blue, in 2026.
 To continue to run contests in every election cycle in those districts win or lose and expand into additional U.S. House districts as well as the Senate in 2028.

-With enough saturation, the possibility to use the technology platform for a free and equal nominating contest for President exists.
+With saturation, the technology platform can be used for a free and equal nominating process for President.

 Political committees run by nonpartisans.